macro6461/foodie-react/README.md

-# foodie-react v1.0.12
+# foodie-react v1.0.13

 ![Foodie React Main](./assets/main_new.png)

 This is the source code for the upcoming `foodie-react` NPM package: a package that React developers can use to insert an instant restaurant search pane in their app.

 A few years ago, I was working with someone who said, "I want you to be able to order Pizza from our app".
-That encouraged me to come up with [`foodie`](https://www.npmjs.com/package/foodie), the command line interface one can use to find restuarants nearby.
+That encouraged me to come up with [`foodie`](https://www.npmjs.com/package/foodie), the command line interface one can use to find restarants nearby.

 Here we are years later, and I am inspired to bring that logic into a genuine user interface.
 No matter what your React app does, with `foodie-react`, your React app will definitely be able to order pizza-or any cuisine for that matter!